Multi-species McKean-Vlasov dynamics in non-convex landscapes: Preliminaries

 \subsection{Well-posedness of the multi-species SDEs}

-We start by stating a basic well-posedness result for the multi-species McKean SDE system.
+We start by stating a basic well-posedness result for the multi-species McKean{-Vlasov} SDE system.

-\begin{theorem} Suppose that Assumptions \ref{asp: assumption} and \ref{asp: assumptionbis} hold and that the initial conditions $\{X_i(0)\}$ $i=1,\ldots M$ satisfy $\E(|X_i(0)|^{8p^2})<\infty$ where $p>0$ is defined in (H3) of Assumption \ref{asp: assumption}.
-Then the system \eqref{eq: mean-field SDE} admits a unique strong solution in $\bRb_+$.
-Furthermore, the $8 p^2$ moments are uniformly bounded in time for any index $k$, with the upper bound depending only on the moments of the initial conditions. \end{theorem}
+\begin{theorem} Suppose that Assumptions \ref{asp: assumption} and \RV{\ref{asp: interaction2}} hold and that the initial conditions $\{X_i(0)\}$ $i=1,\ldots M$ satisfy $\E(|X_i(0)|^{8p^2})<\infty$ where $p\geq 2$ is defined in (H3) of Assumption \ref{asp: assumption}.
+Then the system \eqref{eq: mean-field SDE} admits a unique strong solution {on the whole time interval $\bRb_+$}.
+Furthermore, the $8 p^2$ moments are uniformly bounded in time for any index $k$, with the upper bound depending only on the moments of the initial conditions. \end{theorem} \begin{proof} \RV{The theorem is proved for $M=2$ in~\cite[Theorem 2.1]{DuongTugaut2020} which employs the method developed earlier in \cite{benachour1998nonlinear} and relies on three main ingredients: (1) transforming the system \eqref{eq: many SDEs} to a fixed point problem associated to a transformation in an appropriate functional space, (2) showing that the transformation is a continuous contraction to obtain the existence and uniqueness of a strong solution locally in time and (3) expanding the local solution to a global one. }

-This theorem is proved for $M=2$ in~\cite[Theorem 2.1]{DuongTugaut2020}.
-The proof is based on a fixed point theorem on an appropriate function space; see \cite[Definition 2.1]{DuongTugaut2020}.
-The extension to the $M > 2$ case is immediate, and we omit the details.
-We also remark that the theorem can be easily extended to non-quadratic interaction potentials provided that they satisfy a polynomial growth assumption.
-Theorem~\ref{thm: well-posedness} is sufficient for the purposes of this paper.
+\RV{The proof for the case $M>2$ proceeds analogously.
+We therefore provide only a sketch, highlighting the aspects that require extension.}